snapp-incubator/argocd-complementary-operator/README.md

 # team-operator
 Add Team CRD to be able to create static ArgoCD user for each team.

-Enforcing per team quota (sum of used resources across all their namespaces) and delegating the per namespace quota to users.

 ## Instructions

 ### Development